-Fresh Start is a re-engagement program for youths ages 16-21 years old who want to earn a high school diploma or associate degree at Tacoma Community College.
+Fresh Start is a re-engagement program for youth ages 16-21 years who want to earn a high school diploma and/or associate degree at Tacoma Community College.
+The Fresh Start Program covers tuition and fees, as well as books for eligible students.
+Students in the Fresh Start Program will experience a variety of wraparound support services.